 1971: Became Woodrow Wilson Middle School on September 1

-1989: Closed as special school in June; became administrative annex; opened as alternative school site in September
+1989: Closed as school for students with disabilities in June; became administrative annex; opened as alternative school site in September